 The installation process for this antenna may differ from car to car since the Zoizocp bullet antenna is compatible with a wide variety of vehicles like Honda, Toyota, Nissan, Chevrolet, and Ford.
 Nevertheless, Zoizocp included four screws of different sizes to make the installation process easy regardless of the vehicle you own.

-What to Consider Before Buying Stubby Antennas
+What to Consider Before Selecting The Best Short Antenna

 There really shouldn’t be an excuse for picking a bad stubby antenna because if you at least know how to choose a good antenna for your CB radio, then you could equally pick a great stubby antenna for your CB radio.